tillnagel/unfolding/tutorials/markers-data-csv-database.md

 		marker.setColor(color(255, 0, 0, alpha));
 	}

 This example visualizes population density of the world as a choropleth map.
 Countries are shaded in proportion to the population density.
-The data value is encoded to transparency via a simplistic linear mapping.
+The data value is encoded to transparency via a simplistic linear mapping (line 7 above).

 ![Marker Data Choropleth](../assets/images/tutorials/marker-data-choropleth.png)